-- Soon Galileo turned his telescope to sky, his first target was the Moon. - Contrary to the belief that Moon was a perfect sphere, what he saw was a rugged mountainous surface. - He estimated the height of mountains from the length of their shadows. - Galileo's observations of rugged mountainous, Earth like moon surface directly contradicted Aristotle's cosmological descriptions of perfect and unchanging heavenly bodies.
+- Soon Galileo turned his telescope to sky, his first target was the Moon. - Contrary to the prevailing belief that the Moon was a perfect sphere, what he saw was a rugged mountainous surface. - He estimated the height of mountains from the length of their shadows. - The thought dark areas on the moon were oceans, named them "maria/mare" - Galileo's observations of rugged mountainous, Earth like moon surface directly contradicted Aristotle's cosmological descriptions of perfect and unchanging heavenly bodies.